The Tower: Modern RWS Tarot card Meanings

 As Advice

 Brace for impact.
 Accept the coming chaos.
-Let the old structures fall.
+Allow the old structures to fall.
+Like the allegorical ‘Death’ card.

 As (Ultimate) Outcome